 This recipe is a great alternative to your regular mashed potatoes.
 Do we all get an overload of squash and sweet potato this time of year?
 This is a great way to throw a different taste on these two ingredients.
 Camila uses tropical white sweet potatoes that she grew up eating in Brazil.
 It has a different texture and a lighter flavor than a regular sweet potato.
 She also uses acorn squash instead of the regular good-old butternut squash.
 The brown butter, honey, roasted garlic, and sage bring everything together, and all the flavors marry in a festive way for fall.

 - 4 acorn squash (sliced in half and seeds removed)

 - 2 white sweet potatoes (washed and unpeeled)

 - 1 tsp. ground sage

 - 4 tsp . butter

 - Preheat oven to 425 degrees F.

 - Drizzle olive oil over split acorn squash and season with a little salt.

-- On a large baking sheet roast squash, whole sweet potato, and garlic in oven for 30 minutes.
-Remove garlic from pan, turn the potatoes and acorn squash.
+- On a large baking sheet, roast squash, whole sweet potato, and garlic in the oven for 30 minutes.
+Remove garlic from the pan, turn the potatoes and acorn squash.
 Return to the oven for another 30 minutes or until potatoes and squash are soft.

 - Remove pan from oven and let cool.

 - In a large heavy sauté pan over medium-high heat, add the butter and stir until it begins to brown.
-As soon as it begins to brown, add the acorn squash, sweet potato, garlic, salt and sage to the pan.
-Mash the mixture until desired texture.
+As soon as it begins to brown, add the acorn squash, sweet potato, garlic, salt, and sage to the pan.
+Mash the mixture until the desired texture is achieved.

-- Push the mixture to the front of the pan and over the back of the pan add the 4 teaspoons of honey and cook until it bubbles and you just begin to see foam.
+- Push the mixture to the front of the pan, to the back of the pan add the 4 teaspoons of honey, and cook until the honey bubbles and you just begin to see foam.

-- Fold the squash mixture into the honey and blend.
+- Fold the squash mixture into the honey and stir.

 - Serve and enjoy!